serokell/nix-diff/README.md

 ```
 ## Testing

-You have to have `nix-diff` in PATH to run test from `golden-tests` folder.
+You have to have `nix-diff` and `bats` in PATH to run test from
-You also have to be in that folder and to have nix in your system.
+`golden-tests` folder.
+You also have to be in that folder and to
+have nix in your system.

-Basically, you can run test, using `cabal exec bash -- -c "cd golden-tests; ./run-test.sh"` command.
+Basically, you can run test, using
+`cabal build; cabal exec bash -- -c "cd golden-tests; bats ./run-test.sh"`
+command.

 ## Development status